2021 Hurricane Names For The Season

 The World Meteorological Organization is responsible for developing the names for both Northern Pacific and Atlantic storms.
 They use six lists of names for Atlantic Ocean and Eastern North Pacific storms.
 These lists rotate, one each year.

-That means every six years, the names cycle back around and get reused (which happened in 2019).
+That means every six years, the names cycle back around and get reused.
 If a hurricane does tremendous damage, such as Katrina, Sandy, or Harvey, the name is retired and replaced by a different name beginning with the same letter.

-The names alternate between male and female names, listed alphabetically and in chronological order starting with A and omitting Q and U, X, Y, and Z. If more than 21 names are required during a season, the Greek alphabet is used.
+The names now alternate between male and female names, listed alphabetically and in chronological order starting with A and omitting Q and U, X, Y, and Z. If more than 21 names are required during a season, the World Meteorological Organization used to use letters of the Greek alphabet.

 2010: Igor, Thomas